Sped0n/texifast/docs/texifast.model.md

 Initialize the TxfModel class.

+You should pass in same type(quantized/fp16) of encoder and decoder models, do not mix them.
+And for CUDAExecutionProvider, it is recommended to use float32 or float16 models instead of quantized models.

 **Note:**

-> You should pass in same type(quantized/fp16) of encoder and decoder models, do not mix them.
-And for CUDAExecutionProvider, it is recommended to use float32 or float16 models instead of quantized models.
+> On CPU, enable I/O binding will bring a little performance degredation(~5%), but will save memory(~15%).
+On CUDA, enable I/O binding is a no-brainer, it will bring huge performance boost(2-3x).
 >

 **Args:**